myflashlab/Firebase-ANE/Dependencies.md

 On the Android side | On the iOS side
 ------------ | -------------
 firebaseCore.ane V3.0.0 | firebaseCore.ane V3.0.0
-+ other ANEs required by the Core | + other frameworks required by the Core firebase_auth.ane V10.0.0 | FirebaseAuth.framework V3.10.0
++other ANEs required by the Core | +other frameworks required by the Core firebase_auth.ane V10.0.0 | FirebaseAuth.framework V3.10.0
  | GTMSessionFetcher.framework V3.10.0